University of Virginia cancels final home football game after 3 players killed

 The suspect — who police have said was able to flee the shooting scene, setting off a manhunt and 12-hour campus lockdown — faces three counts of second-degree murder, two counts of malicious wounding and additional gun-related charges.

 The violence at the state's flagship public university has set off days of mourning among students and faculty, the broader Charlottesville community and other supporters.
-Classes resumed Wednesday, though the school announced it was canceling what would have been UVA's final home football game of the 2022 season against Coastal Carolina.
+Classes resumed Wednesday.

 No decision has been made yet about whether UVA will participate in its final game of the season on Nov.
 26 against Virginia Tech in Blacksburg.